 How do I stop certain records from showing up in Google search results?

 You can contact Google directly and ask for content to be removed.
-Note that removing content from Google and other search engines is determined solely by those companies.
+Note that removing content from Google and other search engines are determined solely by those companies.

 Additional Information About Our Process